 It was highly regarded as a magical and medicinal herb in the times of the Roman Empire and Pliny the Elder (23-79 AD) recommended that people should wear amulets containing purslane to keep evil and sickness at bay.

 Pedanius Dioscorides (1st century.
-AD) recommended consuming the herb as a treatment for toothache, headaches, inflammation and indigestion.
+AD) recommended consuming the herb as a treatment for a toothache, headaches, inflammation, and indigestion.

 He stated that the plant juice could be used for high fever and as a cooling agent on very warm days and recommended the herb as a treatment for urinary tract problems and internal bleeding of all sorts.

-In folk and traditional medicine the herb has been used as a remedy for many ailments, including high fever, diarrhea and urinary tract infection.
-It has also been used as haemostatic, and was though to be good for the eyes and sore gums.
+In folk and traditional medicine, the herb has been used as a remedy for many ailments, including high fever, diarrhea, and urinary tract infection.
+It has also been used as hemostatic and was thought to be good for the eyes and sore gums.

-Purslane is loaded with antioxidants (beta carotene, C and vitamin E), and it also contains high amount of the useful omega-3 fatty acids, which helps strengthen the immune system.
+Purslane is loaded with antioxidants (beta carotene, C, and vitamin E), and it also contains a high amount of the useful omega-3 fatty acids, which helps strengthen the immune system.

 For people suffering from high blood pressure (hypertension) it has been recommended to eat plenty of vegetables that contain magnesium such as purslane, spinach and green beans.